apache/spark/dev/README_RELEASE_PROVIDER_PACKAGES.md

 git push --set-upstream origin "${branch}"
 ```

+## Prepare issue in GitHub to keep status of testing

+Create GitHub issue with the content generated via prepare-provider-documentation or manual
+execution of the script above.
+You will use link to that issue in the next step.

 ## Prepare voting email for Providers release candidate

 Make sure the packages are in https://dist.apache.org/repos/dist/dev/airflow/providers/